jam1garner/cargo-skyline/README.md

-    build         Build the current plugin as an NRO help          Prints this message or the help of the given subcommand(s) install       Build the current plugin and install to a switch over FTP listen        Listen for logs being output from a switch running skyline at the given ip new           Create a new plugin from a template run           Install the current plugin and listen for skyline logging
+    build         Build the current plugin as an NRO help          Prints this message or the help of the given subcommand(s) install       Build the current plugin and install to a switch over FTP list          List the files in the plugin directory for the listen        Listen for logs being output from a switch running skyline at the given ip new           Create a new plugin from a template run           Install the current plugin and listen for skyline logging